HortonworksUniversity/Essentials/ambari/README.md

 # Operational Overview with Ambari

-## TBD "backdrop" Section

-PROLLY SOMETHING ALONG THE LINE OF WHAT WE SEE IN TODAY'S LAB SECTIONS ABOUT PRE/POST CONDITIONS, ETC...

-PREFERABLY AS A TABLE W/O A HEADER SO THAT HEADERS ARE SPECIFIC TO THE DEMO ITSELF

-...
-IDEALLY, A VIDEO LINK WILL BE PRESENT TO LET SOMEONE WATCH THIS DEMO FIRST ...

 ## Ambari's Role

 [Apache Ambari](http://ambari.apache.org/ "Ambari") aids very specifically with the following areas for a Hadoop cluster